Klipper3d/klipper/docs/Measuring_Resonances.md

 # Measuring Resonances

-Klipper has built-in support for the ADXL345, MPU-9250 and LIS2DW compatible accelerometers which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
-Note that using accelerometers requires some soldering and crimping.
-The ADXL345/LIS2DW can be connected to the SPI interface of a Raspberry Pi or MCU board (it needs to be reasonably fast).
-The MPU family can be connected to the I2C interface of a Raspberry Pi directly, or to an I2C interface of an MCU board that supports 400kbit/s *fast mode* in Klipper.
+Klipper has built-in support for the ADXL345, MPU-9250, and LIS2DW compatible accelerometers, which can be used for measuring the resonance frequencies of a printer's different axes and automatically tuning [input shapers](Resonance_Compensation.md) to compensate for resonances.
+Note that using accelerometers may require some soldering and crimping skills.

+The ADXL345 and LIS2DW can be connected via the SPI interface to a (reasonably fast) Raspberry Pi or MCU board.
+The MPU family should be connected through the I2C interface of a Raspberry Pi directly or to an MCU board's I2C interface that supports 400kbit/s *fast mode* in Klipper.
+While not typically recommended, the ADXL345 can now also be used with the I2C interface in *fast mode*, if no other options are available.

 When sourcing accelerometers, be aware that there are a variety of different PCB board designs and different clones of them.
 If it is going to be connected to a 5V printer MCU ensure it has a voltage regulator and level shifters.

 For ADXL345s/LIS2DWs, make sure that the board supports SPI mode (a small number of boards appear to be hard-configured for I2C by pulling SDO to GND).
+While Klipper supports using the ADXL345 with the I2C interface, it is not recommended, because the slower bus can cause issues.

 For MPU-9250/MPU-9255/MPU-6515/MPU-6050/MPU-6500s there are also a variety of board designs and clones with different I2C pull-up resistors which will need